lchski/octranspo-new-ways-to-bus-data/data/corrections/stop-codes-methodology.md

 - look for stops with a similar stop name:
-	`from stops where stop_name like 'ALTA VISTA / A%';`
+	`from stops where stop_name like 'ALTA VISTA / A%';` (for intersections, try also flipping the order, e.g., "PRINCE OF WALES / CENTURY", try "CENTURY / P%" as well)
 - if none immediately apparent, look at the lat / lng in Google Maps
 	- sometimes there's an actual stop there, with a code—ideal!
 	- in this case, the lat / lng returns further up the road, basically at ALTA VISTA / RIDGEMONT